Course Director for BA Drama & Applied Theatre and BA Theatre Production

 She has guest lectured at Goldsmiths College, London in drama and also, for the past two years, on the MA Writer/Teacher course and on the new MA Children’s Literature course.

 - Currently Module Coordinator for:

-- Level 4: Performance Histories, Theatre Workshop, Acting the Text
+- Level 4: Performance Histories, Theatre Workshop, Acting the Text, Workshop in Development

 - Level 5: Collaborative Community Theatre Project, Placement

 - Level 6: Applied Theatre, Theatre as Social Activism